-In addition, you can also eliminate PMI under a few other circumstances, such as when your home value rises to a sufficient level, or you refinance the mortgage with at least 20 percent equity.
-Mortgage lenders may have additional rules for early removal of PMI.
+In addition, you can eliminate PMI under a few other circumstances, such as when your home value rises to a sufficient level, or you refinance the mortgage with at least 20 percent equity.
+Lenders may have additional rules for early removal of PMI.

 What is PMI, or private mortgage insurance?